monitoringartist/dockbix-agent-xxl/README.md

 # Limitations

-Be aware of limited monitoringartist/zabbix-agent-xxl-limited functionalities:
+Be aware of limited `monitoringartist/zabbix-agent-xxl-limited` functionalities:

-- zabbix agent provides only docker metrics, TLS and agent's Zabbix server IP check are disabled
+- zabbix agent provides only docker metrics, TLS fearures and agent's Zabbix server IP check are disabled
 - zabbix-agent-xxl-limited container publish statistic information

 Source code of limited zabbix-agent is published in src directory.